Traveling is every free spirit’s wet dream, and one I’ve been looking for a long time, way before I hit the road for my RTW trip in early 2009.

 Same happened during my Italian adventure; I traveled all the way to Pisa to see the famous leaning tower, just to take a photo and tick another box in my list.
 Far from exciting!

-In sharp contrast, some of the greatest adventures of my trip happened when I let the adventure find me instead of me finding and planning it, like building a house in Peru, or going into the wild in Patagonia, or even getting engaged in Canada.
+In sharp contrast, some of the greatest adventures of my trip happened when I let the adventure find me instead of me finding and planning it, like building a house in Peru or going into the wild in Patagonia, or even meeting my partner in Bolivia.